MSUBioinformaticsCore/BCC119_vyg_deconvolution/README.md

 module load R-bundle-CRAN/2023.12-foss-2023a

 Rscript $PROJECT/src/random_pseudobulk.R \
-  $PROJECT/data/Ammons_scrna/canine_naive_n6_annotated.rds \
+  $PROJECT/data/Ammons_scrna/canine_naive_n6_annotated_cells_oi.rds \
   celltype.l1 \
   $PROJECT/data/Ammons_scrna/pseudobulk \
   100 \
-  10000
+  3000
 ```

 ## Normalize bulk

+Combines tumor RNA-seq data and cell-line RNA-seq data into the same data frame.
 Uses the gene length file from gtftools to calculate tpm from the raw count data.
 Includes only genes with ensembl IDs present in both files.
 Gene symbols are used in the final matrix to match the single-cell reference data.
 Duplicated gene symbols have been removed.

 Filters the pseudobulk matrix for genes present in the bulk matrix.
 Length normalization was not performed on the pseudobulk matrix because it was generated using cells processed with a Chromium Next GEM Single Cell 3ʹ v3.1 kit.